Zokrates/ZoKrates/zokrates_book/src/concepts/control_flow.md

 ### If expressions

-An "if expression" allows you to branch your code depending on a condition.
+An if-expression allows you to branch your code depending on a condition.

 ```zokrates
 {{#include ../../../zokrates_cli/examples/book/if_else.zok}}